An early look at possible successors to McCarthy for House speaker | KRDO

 Louisiana Rep. Steve Scalise, who serves as House majority leader, has emerged as a possible candidate for House speaker with a source familiar telling CNN that he has started reaching out to members about a potential bid.

-“No matter who’s gonna be the next speaker, the challenges still remain but I think the opportunity is there to continue moving forward and we set a precedent last week for how to start coming together to get appropriations bills done,” he said.
+“No matter who’s gonna be the next speaker, the challenges still remain but I think the opportunity is there to continue moving forward and we set a precedent last week for how to start coming together to get appropriations bills done,” he said Tuesday.

+Scalise has experienced some serious health issues in recent years.
+In August, he revealed that he had been diagnosed with multiple myeloma and began chemotherapy treatment.
+He was also seriously wounded in the 2017 congressional baseball practice shooting in Alexandria, Virginia.
+When asked if he would be up for the job Tuesday, Scalise said, “I feel great.”

 The former computer systems engineer, first elected to Congress in May 2008, represents a ruby red district that covers most of New Orleans’ suburbs.
 He faced backlash in 2014 for giving a speech to a White supremacist group founded by former Ku Klux Klan grand wizard David Duke in 2002.
 Scalise later apologized, explaining in a statement that it was a mistake he regretted.